-Submitting Your Team's Information to Tournaments WITH a Pre-Tournament Check
+Starting the Submission Process for Tournaments WITH a Pre-Tournament Check

-2. Be sure to read all information in the "Submitting Your Team's Forms" section.
+3. Be sure to read all information in the "Submitting Your Team's Forms" section.
 If your tournament is implementing a pre-tournament check, this section will let you know the deadline by which your team must submit all information for the pre-tournament check, as well as the procedure for receiving feedback on your team's forms.